The Weather in France

 There are various apps and websites that provide weather information once you are in France.
 You can start checking the weather before your departure to give you a better idea of what is in store.
-Generally speaking you will get 7 to 14 days forecast in advance on most services.
+Generally speaking, you will get a 7 to 14 days forecast in advance on most services.
 Listed below are some of the sites we have found useful on our travels.
-It is by no means an exhaustive list and there are others out there which you may already use.
+It is by no means an exhaustive list and there are others out there that you may already use.

 windy.com provides a range of weather information and forward forecasts as well as rain radars.
-Its focus is on wind forecasts and as such provides a handy animation of windspeed and direction.
+Its focus is on wind forecasts and as such provides a handy animation of wind speed and direction.
 It is available online and as an app on both the Android and Apple platforms.

 accuweather.com provides future forecasts on an hourly and daily basis as well as rain radars and the usual data.
 It is also available online and as an app on Android and Apple.

 meteofrance.com is the official meteorological service for the country.
-The web site is in French only although you can generally navigate around it or use Google's translate option to assist.
+The website is in French only although you can generally navigate around it or use Google’s translate option to assist.
 An app is offered in both Android and Apple.

 france-montagnes.com provides a range of information about the mountain areas of France including the weather.
 It covers the Alps, the Pyrénées, Vosges, Massif Central and Jura ranges.
 The weather information is a little more limited but still a great resource to see what current conditions are like.